Sparkling talent wins at English Riviera Film Festival - D&CFilm

 Best Animated Film: on/off – Nicolas P Villarreal

-Best director: Bridget O’Driscoll (Replay)
+Best director: Bridget O’Driscoll -Replay

 Best cinematography: Keidrych Wasley – Guide Me Home

-Best Actor: Michael Muyunda (Lifelike)
+Best Actor: Michael Muyunda – Lifelike

-Best Actress: Amanda Santos (Gods)
+Best Actress: Amanda Santos – Gods

-Best screenplay: Bridget O’Driscoll and Jerome Wiciak (Replay)
+Best screenplay: Bridget O’Driscoll and Jerome Wiciak – Replay

-Director’s choice: Agatha Swims
+Director’s choice: Agatha Swims – Amanda Bluglass and Karen Marshall

 top image: Between The Lines trailer premiered at the English Riviera Film Festival Awards Day